filecoin-project/community/README.md

 Fun channels to join once you are in the workspace:

-- `#fil-announcement`: This channel is for official Filecoin announcements only(including network, implementations and ecosystem announcements).
-Subscribe to get most up-to-date news, however, please do not post questions or other messages here!
+- `#fil-announcements`: This channel is for official Filecoin announcements only (including network, implementations, and ecosystem announcements).
+Join to get most up-to-date news.
+Please do not post questions or other messages here; they will be deleted!
 - `_fil-lobby`: for general Filecoin related sharing mostly
 - `fil-help`: ask questions here if you can't find another specific channel for your question
 - `fil-lotus`: for lotus related discussion